eamonburns/zuri/README.md

 # zuri

-A URI parsing library, aiming to be consistent with [WhatWG URL specification](https://url.spec.whatwg.org/#url-parsing).
+A URI parsing library for Zig, aiming to be consistent with the [WHATWG URL specification](https://url.spec.whatwg.org/#url-parsing).